enspiral-dev-academy/curator/README.md

 `name_of_directory/_templates/rb/text.md`

-If you have a challenge that needs two separate examples of code for ruby, create a code_one.md and a code_two.md file in the rb directory and put the code you want inside each of them.
-Next up in the template.md put the language agnostic information, e.g the challenge name and it's brief, then to include the ruby specific code_one.md code just put `include:code_one:` on the next line.
-When you build curator with rb and c# it will scan the template file for `:include:*:` and then replace `:include:code_one:` with the contents of the code_one.md file from the each of language directories and create a readme-rb.md and a readme-cs.md.
+If you have a challenge that needs two separate examples of code, one for ruby and one for c#, put the code you want for each inside the `name_of_directory/_templates/rb/code.md` and `name_of_directory/_templates/cs/code.md`.

+Next up in the template.md put the language agnostic information, e.g the challenge name and it's brief.

+To include the language specific code that you put into the code.md files just put `include:code:` on the next line.
+When you build curator with rb and c# it will scan the template file for `include:*:`, create a readme-rb.md and a readme-cs.md and then replace `include:code:` with the contents of the `name_of_directory/_templates/rb/code.md` file and copy that into the readme-rb.md file and the same for c# into the readme-cs.md.

 Any `include:*:` in the template.md file will be replaced with the corresponding *.md file from the language directory.
+If you have multiple code examples or language specific text for the challenge then just create a file for each one in the language directory and put include:< file name >: in the template.md file.

-Note: if that file only exists in the rb directory and not in the c#, don't worry it will just leave that line blank :)
+Note: if you have `include:code_one:` and `include:code_two:` and one of the languages only has code_one.md, don't worry it will just replace `include:code_two:` with a blank :)

-**npm install -g eda-curator**

-#init
+##init

 curator init < language name >

+- run from the root directory of a repo

 - initializes the current directory with the given languages